 We have a full curriculum of classes for the high school theatre student.
 Please see below for curriculum and information.
-At the bottom of the page is a list of class forms/paperwork.
-Feel free to download and print if needed.

 - These are the foundation of our theatre curriculum.
 These classes are sequential and build upon one another.